nspcc-dev/neofs-sftp-gw/README.md

 - During file uploading, the `neofs-sftp-gw` uses OS TmpDir to store the full file before it is uploaded to NeoFS.
 - Uploading a file to the NeoFS requires some time, which is why you should wait until `neofs-sftp-gw` finalizes all actions.
 - According to the previous point, significantly increasing the inactivity timeout on the client side is highly recommended.
+- Creating dirs (NeoFS containers) is possible, but only the first level.
+In case of creating dir like "aaa/bbb", the dir `aaa` will be created, but `bbb` creation will fail with unsupported error.
+- By default, container has `acl.Private` rules.

 ## Known issues